thu-ml/tianshou/docs/tutorials/concepts.rst

 A High-level Explanation
 ------------------------

-We give a high-level explanation through the pseudocode used in section :ref:`policy_concept`:
+We give a high-level explanation through the pseudocode used in section :ref:`process_fn`:
 ::

     # pseudocode, cannot work                                       # methods in tianshou